In this part of Seafood 101, we simplify the fundamentals of commercial fishing in hopes of explaining its social and biological functions worldwide.

 Other sustainability factors

 There are different ways to think about “sustainability” in fisheries.
-There is biological sustainability, where a stock of fish is caught at a rate that ensures future catches, as we’ve just discussed—but social welfare is also a matter of sustainability.
+There is biological sustainability, where a stock of fish is caught at a rate that ensures future catches, as we’ve just discussed—but social welfare is also matter of sustainability.
 Social and environmental justice are issues in nearly every facet of society; fisheries are no different.
 We discuss these issues in a full-post here.

 Another consideration in assessing the sustainability of commercial fishing is bycatch and further ecological damage caused by fishing.
 When fishermen and women go out to catch fish, they have one or more target species.
 They try to catch their target as efficiently as possible, but sometimes other species are pulled on board—this is bycatch.
 Sometimes bycatch is brought back to port and sold even though it may be less valuable than target species.
-Other times, bycatch is discarded overboard as an unfortunate environmental cost—comparable to spoiled crops that never make it to the store (though some bycatch survive being caught and thrown back).
+Other times, bycatch is discarded overboard as an unfortunate environmental cost—comparable to spoiled crops that never make it to the store (though some bycatch survives being caught and thrown back).
 However, bycatch data is considered in stock assessments and plays a role in determining sustainable fishing levels.
 Too much bycatch is unsustainable.
 A 2011 assessment by the National Resources Defense Council (NRDC) found that about 11% of fish were thrown back.
 The graphic below is from that assessment and offers a summary of where in the supply chain different kinds of food are wasted.

 To reduce waste, many organizations are working to create new markets for bycatch species; this is perfectly sustainable as fish that would otherwise be thrown away are eaten.
-It seems as though progress is being made: a paper out this year showed only 10% of fish caught in 2016 were thrown back—this equates to hundreds of thousands of tons of fish no longer being wasted.
+It seems as though progress is being made: a paper out last year showed only 10% of fish caught in 2016 were thrown back—this equates to hundreds of thousands of tons of fish no longer being wasted.

 Potential for environmental damage caused by commercial fishing gear is also regulated through fishery management.
 We get into the details of fishery management and fishing gear later in Seafood 101, but understanding who is involved in fishing is crucial as well: here we layout all the stakeholders in fisheries.